Immigration Consequences of a Criminal Conviction

 Organized Criminality

-A permanent resident or foreign national who is a member a member of an organization that is believed on reasonable grounds to be or to have been engaged in activity or who is him/herself engaging in activity that is part of a pattern of criminal activity planned and organized by a number of persons acting in concert in furtherance of the commission of an offence punishable under an Act of Parliament by way of indictment, inside or outside of Canada
+A permanent resident or foreign national who is a member of an organization that is believed on reasonable grounds to be or to have been engaged in activity or who is him/herself engaging in activity that is part of a pattern of criminal activity planned and organized by a number of persons acting in concert in furtherance of the commission of an offence punishable under an Act of Parliament by way of indictment, inside or outside of Canada is inadmissible to Canada.

 OR in the context of trans-national crime, has engaged in activities such as people smuggling, trafficking in persons or laundering of money or other proceeds of crime.

-An Individual must be convicted of an offence under an Act of Parliament to amount to criminality under the Immigration and Refugee Protection Act.
+An Individual must be convicted of an offence under an Act of Parliament, or a Federal Law to amount to criminality under the Immigration and Refugee Protection Act.
+Convictions under Provincial Offences Acts would not trigger criminality findings.

-If a case is resolved by way of a discharge or peace bond, it does not result in criminal inadmissibility.
+If a criminal case is resolved by way of a discharge or peace bond, it does not result in ‘conviction’ under the IRPA and does not result in criminal inadmissibility.

 There are many other potential consequences of a criminal conviction if you are not a Canadian citizen including the loss of the ability to apply for citizenship, loss of ability to sponsor family members, among many others.